ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

   You can use [Arduino IDE] that supports [DYNAMIXEL SDK] and [DYNAMIXEL Workbench] libraries.

-#If the Protocol Version of Dynamixel's X-Series is changed, does it really change the firmware address?
+# If the Protocol Version of DYNAMIXEL's X-Series is changed, does it really change the firmware address?
 This does not change the firmware addresses of the DYNAMIXEL, but will allow it to communicate in Protocol 1.0 for compatibility with older series such as AX or MX.